IBM/ansible-power-aix-oracle-dba/docs/Readme-Patch-Oracle-Home.txt

 # ==============
 # Passwordless ssh needs to be setup between the Target lpar oracle owner and ansible controller user.

-# Set the Variables for Oracle to execute this task: Open the file power-aix-oracle-dba/roles/oraswdb_manage_patches/defaults/main.yml and modify the variables.
+# Set the Variables for Oracle to execute this task: Open the file ansible-power-aix-oracle-dba/roles/oraswdb_manage_patches/defaults/main.yml and modify the variables.
 Modify only the ones which are marked with comments.
 # Note: Please refer case 2 to set the parameters.

 # Executing the playbook: This playbook executes a role.
 Before running the playbook, open the playbook and update the hostname & remote user details as shown below.
 Do NOT change other parts of the script.
-# Change directory to power-aix-oracle-dba
+# Change directory to ansible-power-aix-oracle-dba
 # Playbook Name: db-rac-opatchauto.yml
 # Content of the playbook